The Reasons Application Fails

 Disadvantages of AWS, Azure, and Other Big Brand Hosting

 Companies like these can likely provide well beyond your technical needs.
 That’s not to say they’re all the exact same.
-Azure caters to Microsoft products, allowing large companies to move their Windows-based infrastructure online more easily.
+Azure caters to Microsoft products, allowing large companies to move their Windows-based infrastructure online more easily but you’re unaware of Azure hosting drawbacks.
 Meanwhile, AWS boasts their general flexibility and universal capabilities.
+The real question here is are cloud services secure?

-Each brand has its unique strengths.
-When it comes to weaknesses, however, there are some overlapping issues that basically any large-scale hosting company deals with.
+Each brand has its unique strengths and problems with cloud hosting.
+When it comes to cloud hosting disadvantages, however, there are some overlapping issues that basically any large-scale hosting company deals with.

 Overwhelming Options

 Right from the start, many businesses are overwhelmed with the variety of packages and services offered by large hosting companies.
 AWS, for example, greets you with an entire library of services and products to choose from.
-Simply trying to find basic website hosting proves to be difficult and confusing.
+Simply trying to find basic website hosting proves to be difficult and confusing that is one of the disadvantages of AWS.

 Unclear Pricing Structures